 From texting and scrolling through social media to driving while fatigued or under the influence, there are countless distractions that take our minds and eyes away from the road.
 In 2018, more than 40,000 people were killed in motor vehicle fatalities with distractions as the leading cause of these incidents, according to The National Safety Council.

 April is recognized as Distracted Driving Awareness Month, which gives us the opportunity to raise awareness of the dangers of distracted driving.
-All of the “it was just a glance” or “it was just one drink” or “I needed to reply” excuses to taking your attention from the road are not worth the risks and consequences of a car accident.
+All of the “it was just a glance” or “it was just one drink” or “I needed to reply” excuses for taking your attention from the road are not worth the risks and consequences of a car accident.

 Here are 7 ways to cut distractions from your commute and just drive:

 - Turn off your phone, put it out of reach, or use the “do not disturb” setting: Taking these measures will help you avoid interruptions from any notifications and the temptation to check your phone.
 You can also block out driving time on your calendar or set automatic responses to let people know you’ll be driving.